BrnGomes0/ollama_llama3/README.md

-# Image Ollama with Llama3 - Docker images
+# Image Ollama with Llama3 - Docker